This article is a part of a series on Cryptography. Use the navigation boxes to view the rest of the articles.

 In our example, we used a Prime number of 13.
 Since this Prime number is also is used as the Modulus for each calculation, the entire key space for the resulting Shared Secret can only ever be 0-12.
 The bigger this number, the more difficult a time an attacker will have in brute forcing your shared secret.

 Obviously, we were using very small numbers above to help keep the math relatively simple.
-True DH exchanges are doing math on numbers which are vastly larger.
-There are three typical sizes to the numbers in Diffie-Hellman:
+True DH exchanges are doing math on numbers which are vastly larger:

-The bit-size is a reference to the Prime number.
+The number of bits is a reference to the size of the Prime number.
 This directly equates to the entire key space of the resulting Shared Secret.
 To give you an idea of just how large this key space is:

 In order to fully write out a 768 bit number, you would need 232 decimal digits.